aofengen/Team_ForHire/README.md

 Ensure you have [Firebase Tools](https://github.com/firebase/firebase-tools) installed globally on your system.
 Deploy to Firebase - [this is a good tutorial](https://alligator.io/angular/deploying-angular-app-to-firebase/).
 The relevant commands are:

-    -`ng build`
+- `ng build`
-    -`firebase init`
+- `firebase init`
-        -You will have to login with your Firebase credentials, and choose/create a Firebase project -Choose the Hosting option
+    - You will have to login with your Firebase credentials, and choose/create a Firebase project
+    - Choose the Hosting option
-        -When it asks about the public, enter dist instead -Edit the firebase.json file to include the '*rewrites*' section:
+    - When it asks about the public, enter dist instead -Edit the firebase.json file to include the '*rewrites*' section:
         - ``` {
             {